displaydata/view-dc-events/README.md

 $ git clone https://gitlab.dev.zbddisplays.local/elastic-stack/view-dc-events.git
 $ # Start the containers
 $ cd view-dc-events
-$ ./develop ingest
+$ ./develop.sh ingest
 ```

 The containers will start and immediately begin to ingest the logs saved to the
 `logs` directory.

 ### Commands
-`develop ingest`: Start the containers including the facility to pull customer supplied logs from the 'logs' directory
+`./develop.sh ingest` - Start the containers including the facility to pull customer supplied logs from the 'logs' directory

 ## Linux VM troubleshooting
 Some notes on trouble shooting Linux VM issues: